MrFastDie/vue-preline/README.md

  - `icon` a string array represents the icon from `fontawesome`
  - `value` a string which can be used with the `.sync` modifier to get the current value of that field

+### Timeline
+The timeline persists out of 3 components.
+Theres the wrapper:

+    <vp-timeline-wrapper>Timeline entries</vp-timeline-wrapper>

+And the child components for left and right hand side of that timeline:

+    <vp-timeline-entry-left>Timeline text</vp-timeline-entry-left>
+    <vp-timeline-entry-right>Timeline text</vp-timeline-entry-right>

+The child component accepts following arguments:
+ - `headline` a string representing the headline
+ - `date` a string the date or range
+ - `icon` a string array represents the icon from `fontawesome`
+ - `iconBackgroundColor` the css background color for the icon
+ - `iconTextColor` the css text color for the icon